 Travel Guide of Oahu, Hawaii for: Lotus Honolulu at Diamond HeadDiamond Head, Honolulu, Oahu

-- Waikiki is 10 minutes from the Honolulu Airport; you can be off the plane and on the beach in an hour.
+- Waikiki is 20 minutes from the Honolulu Airport; you can be off the plane and on the beach in an hour

-- Flights to Oahu generally run $100 to $200 cheaper (from both coasts) than flights to Maui or Kauai.
+- Flights to Oahu are often cheaper than flights to Maui or Kauai.

-- More midrange and budget options (especially in Waikiki) than on other islands
+- More mid-range and budget options (especially in Waikiki) than on other islands

 - Sunny, relatively dry weather year round

 - Honolulu and Waikiki have best nightlife in all Hawaii

 - No need for rental car in Waikiki; can get around cheaply and easily via the bus

 - Universally friendly, laid-back service in both hotels and restaurants